zinzy/zinzy.website-v2/_notes/Uses.md

 category: "Info"
 excerpt: "Things I love and use"
 ---
 I maintain this page as an incomplete overview of the things I love to use.
-Kind of like [Uses This](https://usesthis.com/), but more focused on things that happen outside of a computer.
+Kind of like [Uses This](https://usesthis.com/), but here I don't need an invite.

+Before you dive in, please know that I believe (and tell myself in the mirror that) [[Tools don't matter]].

 ### Hardware
 - [WH-1000XM4 Wireless Premium Noise Canceling Headphones](https://electronics.sony.com/audio/headphones/headband/p/wh1000xm4-b)